-The Joint Board shall be provided a method to easily post minor static modifications to the website content within 24 hours once a posting message is approved by the Joint Board.
-This method may be completed by the Contractor and/or the Joint Board or its designee and shall be available to the Joint Board throughout the life of the Toll Project.
+The Joint Board shall be provided a method to easily post Meminor static modifications to the website content within 24 hours once a posting message is approved by the Joint Board.
+This method may be completed by the Contractor and/or the Joint Board or its designee and shall be easily accomplished and shall be available to the Joint Board throughout the life of the Toll Project.